 How would you feel if you went in for a job interview and they cared more about seeing your high school yearbook than your qualifications for the position?

 Judge Kavanaugh is highly qualified, respected by his peers, and known to uphold the U.S. Constitution.
 The U.S. Supreme Court, the highest court in the land, needs justices who will base their decisions on the rule of law, not judicial activism.

 President Trump tweeted: “Judge Kavanaugh showed America exactly why I nominated him.
 His testimony was powerful, honest, and riveting.
 Democrats’ search and destroy strategy is disgraceful and this process has been a total sham and effort to delay, obstruct, and resist.
 The Senate must vote!”

-I hope whatever happens, however this plays itself out, that all innocence remains so, and evil is severely punished; that all the people involved act with integrity, disregarding personal gain to do the right thing.
+I hope whatever happens, however this plays itself out, that all the people involved act with integrity, disregarding personal gain to do the right thing.